 Hyundai Motor’s first high performance model will be launched in Europe this autumn

 May 29, 2017 – Hyundai Motor is one step closer to finalising the development of the i30 N after completing the ADAC Zurich 24-hour race at Nürburgring this weekend.
 The i30 N is Hyundai Motor’s first high performance launch that will be launched this autumn.
-The two close-to-series production models accomplished in total 240 laps, which equals 6000 km on the track, proving that Hyundai Motor’s first high-performance model N is truly race-track capable.
+The two close-to-series production models accomplished in total 244 laps, which equals more than 6000 km on the track, proving that Hyundai Motor’s first high-performance model N is truly race-track capable.

 “The 24-hour race at the Nürburgring was a real success for us.
 The two i30 N completed the race without any technical problems and we are really happy with the performance and durability of the cars”, said Albert Biermann, Executive Vice President and Head of Vehicle Test & High Performance Development at Hyundai Motor Company.
 “With only slight modifications on the two cars, we could really prove the track-capability of the i30 N series model in the most challenging race in the world.”